MrChooey/MrChooey/README.md

 ### Hi, I'm Ron Patrick Ramas! 👋

-Just your average undergrad CS student from University of San Carlos..!
+Just your average college CS student from University of San Carlos..!

 <!--
 **MrChooey/MrChooey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.